Prodis

 From Prodis Labs, Inc.

-To Engineering teams shipping AI over production APIs
+To Engineering teams shipping AI over operational APIs

-Keywords framework-native adapter · typed endpoint contracts · evidence contracts · deterministic derivation · auditability
+Keywords open-source runtime · typed endpoint contracts · evidence contracts · deterministic derivation · explainability

 § 01